 At least three of the courses must be taken at Skidmore.

-Please note that a student with no previous knowledge of the language who chooses to pursue a minor in Italian has to begin his or her study of the language at Skidmore before the junior year.
+Please note that a student with no previous knowledge of the language who chooses to pursue a minor in Italian should begin their study of the language at Skidmore before the junior year.

 See World Languages and Literatures.